samiam/ruby_bug_14729/PITCHME.md

 - e points to end of buf w/one space for NULL
 - prev points to prev char of p
 - buf is set with prev char IFF n < e
+- the bug - once buffer limit is reached, stop processing

 ---?code=presentation/object.c&lang=c&title=object.c on trunk